negusoft/holoaccent/README.md

 Description
 ===========

 Android library to customize the Holo theme with a custom accent color.
+The color can even be set programmatically, allowing the UI to change dynamically.

 It currently supports Android 4.0+ projects (minSdkVersion="14").
 Each theme defined in the project corresponds to a default android theme:
 - Theme.Holo > Theme.HoloAccent
 - Theme.Holo.Light > Theme.HoloAccent.Light
 - Theme.Holo.Light.DarkActionBar > Theme.HoloAccent.Light.DarkActionBar

+There are other ColoredActionBar themes that allow further customization.
+See the appropriate wiki page for further information.

 See the 'Getting Started' section for links to get more information.